 Coronavirus (COVID-19) Information Center

-State Bar Offices to Resume Onsite Operations: Limited onsite operations will resume on Monday, June 8.
-The Bar will continue to monitor national and local public health recommendations to ensure the safety of all staff, members and the public.
+State Bar Continues Limited Onsite Operations: While limited onsite operations continue, the office remains closed to members and the public until further notice.
+Bar leadership will continue to monitor national and local public health recommendations to ensure the safety of all staff, members and the public.
 We appreciate your continued understanding.
 Need to contact the Bar?
 Here's a list of resources.

 As risks and uncertainties associated with the Coronavirus (COVID-19) continue to increase, the State Bar of Arizona is committed to keeping its staff, members, and the public safe.
 The State Bar will actively track developments and public health recommendations regarding the outbreak and will adjust its operations accordingly.